MahonriReynolds/AcademicProjects/README.md

 ### Withering ASCII Tree Hangman-like Game
 <img src="Withering-ASCII-Tree-Hangman-like-Game/tree.png" alt="ascii tree" width="600"/>

 **Summary**: This is a work in progress I occasionally come back to.
 I haven't dropped it yet because I like the concept.
 At the core, it's a simply hangman game.
 Except, it handles incorrect guesses by withering an ASCII tree.
-WHen the user guesses incorrectly, rnadom leaf characters are replaced to give the effect of the tree dying.
+When the user guesses incorrectly, random leaf characters are replaced to give the effect of the tree dying.